pastelnetwork/Pastel-Release/README.md

-# Pastel-Cezanne-Mainnet-Release
+# Pastel Chain Releases

-## Cezanne v1.1.1
+## Pastel Mainnet Release: Cezanne v1.1.1

+##This is a stable release suitable for use on Mainnet.

 ### This upgrade includes: